axiat/IRCRA/README.md

 Hi

-This is the documentation of my recent program RCRA, which stands for Road Condition Report Application.
+This is the documentation of my recent program IRCRA, which stands for Intelligent Road Condition Report Application.
 The application implements the automatic detection of traffic violation/traffic volume and restore captured pictures in a mysql database.
 The program is directed by Prof. Qiang, Yang.

 This doc also serves as a lovely diary:)